 If your child has a forensic interview appointment at Safe Shores:

 Safe Shores is located in the former Bundy School building at 429 O Street NW.
-When you arrive at Safe Shores, you will be greeted warmly by a member of the Family Advocacy team.
+When you arrive at Safe Shores, you will be greeted warmly by a member of the Client Advocacy team.
 You will be brought to the playroom, a welcoming space for children to color and play with toys and puzzles while awaiting the forensic interview.

 Your child will be talking to a Forensic Interviewer, a specialist who is trained to gather factual information from children in an unbiased, child-friendly manner.
 The Forensic Interviewer is trained to remain attuned to your child’s needs and comfort throughout the interview.
 A few members of our multidisciplinary team (MDT) will be watching this one-on-one interview in the next room via a closed-circuit television.
 Their observation of the interview allows the MDT to partner together on your child’s case without your child having to go to several locations or tell their story multiple times to different people.

 Safe Shores recognizes that abuse affects the entire family.
 Our Client Advocates can help connect families with resources and services to address your family’s immediate needs in an effort to re-stabilize and heal after abuse has occurred.
 Following your child’s interview at Safe Shores, your Client Advocate will follow up with you and is available to continue to provide services, as needed.

 If your child has a therapy appointment at Safe Shores: